Coronavirus (COVID-19) transportation related information and resources

 Can I break traveler quarantine to pick up medication that cannot be delivered, such as a controlled substance?

 No. Please consult with the prescribing physician on an alternative.

 What if I need to care for someone else?

 Please wait until your 10-day traveler quarantine period is over to leave your home to care for a loved one.
 If you are caring for someone within your home, you can do so provided you are monitoring your own health and not leaving the home for appointments and other errands.
 Please make other arrangements such as use of a paratransit service, taxi, or ride share to get your loved one to their appointments.
 If they are suffering from a medical emergency, call 9-1-1.

 Can I bypass quarantine if I have been vaccinated?

-The transpacific vaccination travel program for those who were fully vaccinated in Hawaii began June 15, 2021.
+The transpacific vaccination travel program for those who are fully vaccinated in the US or US Territories began July 8, 2021.
 For instructions on how to upload your proof of vaccination if you meet the criteria, click here.